 Euro Disney.
-Considered by financial analysts to be one of Disney’s biggest losers, the park continues to mount loses.
+Considered by financial analysts to be one of Disney’s biggest losers, the park continues to mount losses.
 The entity is burdened with two plus billion in debt, fifteen times gross average earnings, and carries higher labor costs compared to sister parks.
 Economic theory would say losses to date are sunk.
 You’re never going to get that money back.

 So, cut your losses.